Skip to main content

 What course could I study at college?

-Academic colleges will run courses including english, maths and the sciences, whereas vocational colleges offer subjects such as animal management, business, construction, equine, food and nutrition, land-based, public services and sport.
+Academic colleges will run courses including English, maths and the sciences, whereas vocational colleges offer subjects such as animal management, business, construction, equine, food and nutrition, land-based, public services and sport.
 Depending on the type of college you join, your learning will either take place predominantly in the classroom or out in a practical setting.

 Why would I choose to study full time at college over an apprenticeship?